Soominll/OSS_final/README.md

 4. Download proper packages, modules, environments for accessing Twitter using the Raspberry pi.
 5. Write a code using any language.
 (Python is used in my project - You can reference to my code) The "tweet.py" is a practice code, and the "baseball.py" is an actual code for my project.
 Twython is used to interface with Twitter.
-If you want to scape information from a certain website, you can implement web scraping techniques.
+If you want to scrape information from a certain website, you can implement web scraping techniques.
 6. If you want your code to be executed regularly, you can make a setting using CRON (In the terminal, type "crontab -e")
 7. Run!
 You can visit my twitter page to see the result => https://twitter.com/RaspberrybotSo1